asumagic/AshBF/README.md

 When an invalid read or write is detected, the interpreter will exit and print an error.
 `0` is the default.

+### `-verboseoptimizer`

+Verbose optimization feedback.
+When enabled, the optimizer will give various information on optimization tasks and passes.

 ### `-printil`

 Enable IL assembly listings.